A Latent Factor Panel Approach to Spatiotemporal Causal Inference: The Causal Effect of PM on Birth Weight The Causal Effect of PM2.5 on Birth Weight

 In this study, we analyze ZIP code-level birth weight data spanning from $2018$ to $2024$, obtained from the California Vital Data (Cal-ViDa) Query Tool \citep{calvida_birth}.
-Annual birth counts are reported in nine weight categories: 500--999 $g$, 1000--1499 $g$, 1500--1999 $g$, 2000--2499 $g$, 2500--2999 $g$, 3000--3499 $g$, 3500--3999 $g$, and 4000--5999 $g$, and unknown.
-For privacy protection, data are suppressed when fewer than $11$ births are recorded in a given category.
-To approximate the full data, we impute these values using a quasi-Poisson model fitted to the non-missing data, followed by normalization to match the reported total births within each ZIP–year stratum.
+The public data report counts in birth weight categories rather than individual birth records, and small cells are suppressed to protect confidentiality.
+We therefore impute these values using a quasi-Poisson model, followed by normalization to match the reported total births within each ZIP–year stratum.
 We then approximate the birth weight distribution within each stratum using a normal density and estimate the mean by maximizing the empirical likelihood.
 Finally, ZIP codes with fewer than $11$ total births in any year are excluded from the analysis, resulting in a dataset of $1,209$ ZIP codes observed over seven years.
 The exposure variable, annual ZIP-level PM$_{2.5}$ concentration, is calculated from high-resolution ($0.01^\circ \times 0.01^\circ$) estimates developed by \citet{shen2024enhancing}, which integrate information from satellite, simulation, and ground-based monitoring data.

-We adjust for a range of potential confounders, including both environmental and socioeconomic variables measured at the ZIP code level.
-Parental demographic covariates, constructed from stratified birth count data provided by Cal-ViDa, capture the proportions of births by maternal age group, race/ethnicity, education level, country of birth, and trimester of prenatal care initiation.
-The dataset includes 26 covariates, organized into six groups: (1) maternal age distribution (nine categories, representing the proportion of births to mothers aged 15 years and under through 50 years and over), (2) race/ethnicity composition (seven categories: White, Black/African-American, Native American/Alaskan Native, Asian, Pacific Islander/Native Hawaiian, Hispanic, and Multi-Race), (3) educational attainment (four levels, from no high school diploma to graduate degree completion), (4) nativity (percentage of foreign-born mothers), (5) prenatal care timing (percentage of pregnancies initiating care in each trimester or receiving no prenatal care), and (6) annual median household income obtained from \citet{manson2024ipums}.